About the program

 You'll get funding to help with the cost of supervising junior doctors, IT and running your practice.

-The HHS where the junior doctor works will pay their salary, travel and accommodation costs.
+The HHS where the junior doctor works will pay their salary, travel and accommodation costs via funding made available through the program.
 They'll also give you their rotation details.

 Who can host junior doctors